SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ----------------------------

 It is sometimes necessary for a method to modify (or *mutate*) the instance it belongs to.
-For methods on value types (that is, structures and enumerations) you place the ``mutating`` keyword before a method's ``func`` keyword to indicate that the method is allowed to modify the instance it belongs to and / or any properties of that instance.
+For instance methods on value types (that is, structures and enumerations) you place the ``mutating`` keyword before a method's ``func`` keyword to indicate that the method is allowed to modify the instance it belongs to and / or any properties of that instance.
 This process is described in :ref:`Methods_ModifyingValueTypesFromWithinInstanceMethods`.

-If you define a protocol method requirement that is intended to mutate instances of any adopting type, mark the method with the ``mutating`` keyword as part of the protocol's definition.
+If you define a protocol instance method requirement that is intended to mutate instances of any adopting type, mark the method with the ``mutating`` keyword as part of the protocol's definition.